sahirabibi/react-reads/README.md

 - Gain additional details of each book on select.
 - Browse millions of records stored with Open Library.
 - Add books to MyReads and update progress, add reviews, and ratings as you finish them!
+- Bookmarks allow users to track their progress through their books by submitting their current thoughts and pages read.

 ## Installation Instructions
 Note: This app was created using Visual Studio Code Version 1.60.1.